 Have you ever read The Alchemist?

 The classic book tells the story of a boy who abandons his life as a shepherd to follow his Personal Legend.
 The central theme of the book is following your Personal Legend.
-After all, “The closer one gets to realizing his Personal Legend, the more that Personal Legend becomes his true reason for being.”
+After all, “The closer one realizes his Personal Legend, the more that Personal Legend becomes his true reason for being.”

 The boy in the book is young when he learns about his Personal Legend, but he is showing all the signs of a person in the Generativity vs. Stagnation stage.